 The eating plan advocates 50% carbs, 30% fats and 20% proteins per meal.
 You are allowed 5 small meals a day.

-Recommended foods include vegetables like Brussels sprouts, cpinach, cabbage, asparagus, potatoes, parsnips, pumpkins, watercress and mustard greens.
+Recommended foods include vegetables like Brussels sprouts, cpinach, kale, asparagus, potatoes, parsnips, pumpkins, watercress and mustard greens.
 Fruits like apples, berries, pineapples, mangoes, pears and peaches are in.
 Additionally, you can get plenty of proteins and fats from meat, chicken, dairy and low fat salad dressing.
 Brown rice, buckwheat, corn, chickpeas and millet are also allowed.